Daniel Commey profile photo

 FedSkipTwin: Digital-Twin-Guided Client Skipping for Communication-Efficient Federated Learning

-Daniel Commey, K. Abbad, G. V. Crosby, L. Khoukhi
+Daniel Commey, K. Abbad, L. Khoukhi, G. V. Crosby

 Securing Blockchain-based IoT Systems with Physical Unclonable Functions and Zero-Knowledge Proofs